tramlinehq/ueno/README.md

 ### Bitbucket Pipelines

-These are available in the [Bitbucket mirror](https://bitbucket.org/tramline/ueno) of this repository.
+These are available in the [Bitbucket mirror](https://bitbucket.org/tramline/ueno) of this repository

 #### Android